wyuinche/mitum-js-util/README.md

 ## How to Use Generator

-This sections will introduce how to use `Generator` and what to prepare to use it.
+This section describes how to use `Generator`.

 ### Support Operations

 'mitum-js-util' provides three operations of 'mitum-currency'.

-* `Create-Accounts` creates an account with some public keys by a pre-registered account.
+* `Create-Accounts` uses pre-registered accounts to create accounts from public keys.
-* `Key-Updater` updates the public key of the account to something else.
+* `Key-Updater` replaces the public key of the account.
-* `Transfers` transfers tokens from the account to another account.
+* `Transfers` transfers tokens from one account to another.

-'mitum-currency' supports various kinds of operations, but 'mitum-js-util' will provide these frequently used operations.
+There are many different types of operations for 'mitum-currency', but 'mitum-js-util' provides only three of these frequently used operations.

-'mitum-js-util' provides one operation of 'mitum-currency-extension'.
+'mitum-js-util' provides two operations of 'mitum-currency-extension'.

-* `Create-Contract-Accounts` creates an contract account.
+* `Create-Contract-Accounts` creates a contract account.
+* `Withdraws` withdraws tokens from the contract account.

 In addition, 'mitum-js-util' provides two operations of 'mitum-document'.

 * `Create-Documents` creates an document.
-* `Update-Documents` update the state of the document.
+* `Update-Documents` updates the state of the document.

-And now, this sdk supports two models implemented based on 'mitum-document', `mitum blocksign` and `mitum blockcity`.
+And currently, this sdk supports two models: `blocksign` and `blockcity` implemented based on 'mitum-document'.

-'mitum blocksign' provides one more additional operation, `Sign-Documents`.
+'mitum blocksign' provides an additional operation called , `Sign-Documents`.

-Available document types for each model are like below.
+The following types of documents are available for each model:

-* Use only one document type, 'blocksign' document for 'mitum blocksign'.
-* Use four document types, 'user, 'land', 'vote', and 'history' for 'mitum blockcity'.
+* `blocksign` for 'blocksign'.
+* `user`, `land`, `vote`, and `history` for 'blockcity'.

 Finally, 'mitum-js-util' provides four operations of 'mitum-feefi'.

-* `Pool-Register` registers a pool to the contract account.
+* `Pool-Register` registers 'pool' in the contract account.
 * `Pool-Policy-Updater` updates 'policy' of the pool in the contract account.
-* `Pool-Deposits` deposits amounts to pool.
+* `Pool-Deposits` deposits amounts in the pool.
-* `Pool-Withdraw` withdraws amounts from pool.
+* `Pool-Withdraw` withdraws amounts from the pool.

 ### Generator

-`mitumc` package provides `Generator` class to generate operations.
+`mitumc` package provides `Generator` class to help you create operations.

-First of all, set network id of Generator.
+First, set `network id` of `Generator`.

 ```js
 >>> const { Generator } = require('mitumc');